 While many retailers may be alarmed to discover that injected ads appear during between 15% and 25% of online shopping sessions, even those numbers don’t really reflect the full scope of the threat.

 That’s because injected ads don’t appear to just any customers.
 Rather, the most active online shoppers are the ones most likely to be subjected to Customer Journey Hijacking, because they are more likely than other consumers to unwittingly download free software bundled with ad-injecting malware.
 In fact, shoppers using digital devices infected with ad injectors have significantly higher conversion rates across the board than other shoppers do, despite the injected ads they view.
 And their conversion rates rise even higher once those injected ads are blocked.

 For example, last Valentine’s Day (2019), we calculated a conversion rate of 1.14% among consumers whose digital devices were not infected by ad injectors.
-Meanwhile, shoppers whose devices were infected with ad-injecting malware (which we prevented from actually displaying injected ads) had a conversion rate of 4.09%.
+Meanwhile, shoppers whose devices were infected with ad injectors (which we prevented from actually displaying injected ads) had a conversion rate of 4.09%.

 Is there a silver lining?

 Whether you’re a retailer or a consumer, there is plenty of reason not to love injected ads.
 These ads deceptively divert online shoppers (especially the best ones) and hurt retailers’ brand reputations and customer relationships – all while making money by charging affiliate fees to unsuspecting eCommerce companies.
 And because Customer Journey Hijacking is a client-side phenomenon, it cannot be stopped by traditional cybersecurity measures.